 Clubs in our Premier (Step 7) Division must play on grounds that comply with the National League System Step 7 minimum grading guidelines.

-Your attention is drawn to section 5.9 of the National League System Regulations regarding the promotion of teams to the Premier Division
+Your attention is drawn to section 5.9 of the National League System Regulations.

 REQUIREMENTS FOR OTHER DIVISIONS

 Clubs wishing to apply for entry into the league must play in a Saturday adult league and their grounds shall be situated within the County of Essex or adjoining County border areas.

 A club shall be properly constituted, with a committee elected by the members at an A.G.M.

 Regular committee meetings shall be held and minuted